Reenbit/Reenbit.IMS/README.md

 ## Notes
 - **"actor-id"** request header is passed to APIs just for demo purposes (to simulate multiple users)
 - all audit log records are collected into separate Cosmos DB container
-- only last update log information is a part of 'Invoice' document, which avoids keeping a 'huge' document as a result of many updates
+- only **last update log** information is a part of 'Invoice' document, which prevents from keeping a 'huge' document as a result of many updates